codemis/project_decision_tool/README.md

 ## Development

 Questions or problems?
-Please post them on the [issue tracker]().
+Please post them on the [issue tracker](https://github.com/codemis/project_decision_tool/issues).
 You can contribute changes by forking the project and submitting a pull request.

-This script is created by Johnathan Pulos and is under the [Creative Commons Attribution-ShareAlike License](http://creativecommons.org/licenses/by-sa/3.0/).
+This script is created by Johnathan Pulos and is under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).